UCLL-PR2/exercises/docs/installation/github-classroom.md

 ---
 layout: page
+title: GitHub Classroom (Fresh)
 ---

-# Setting up Using GitHub Classroom
+# Table of Contents

+* Table of Contents
+{:toc}

 > This explanation assumes you haven't downloaded the exercises yet and simply want to start fresh.
-> If, however, you have cloned the exercises in the past and solved some exercises, you might want to follow [these instructions](github-classroom.md) instead.
+> If, however, you have cloned the exercises in the past and solved some exercises, you might want to follow [these instructions](github-classroom-after-clone.md) instead.

+# Accepting the Assignment

 On Toledo, under "First Steps", you'll find a link to the GitHub Classroom Assignment.
 Click on it.